ABOUT

 What is Tap Dance?

-Tap dance is a Black American dance genre that evolved over a period of about 400 years.
+Tap dance is originally a Black American dance genre that evolved over a period of about 400 years.
 When Africans were enslaved in America, communication methods included speaking, singing, using horns, and drums.
 However, after the Stono Rebellion of 1739, a new slave code was passed in 1740 barring enslaved people from using drums for fear that the sound might ignite a revolution.
 They were also told not to verbally communicate, lest they plot an escape.
 As a result, they created a new form of communication using rhythms and their feet.
 Disguised as a dance, tap dance as we know it today in its earliest form was actually a language!
 Many scholars believe this development originated in New Orleans.
 As a result, tap and jazz music were born and raised together in the American south, and today, you can still find young Black people performing on streets with homemade tin-can tap shoes.

 Negro Act of 1740 | Credit: teachingushistory.org